 This musical is about the world of law.

-This musical was given permission by Harvard to use its name because they said they thought the script was really smart.
+This musical was given permission by Harvard to use its name because they said the script was really smart.

 This musical takes on sexual harassment and smashes stereotypes.